THE GREAT LIBRARY

 were being laid as far back as 1998….

-cultural, spiritual, language paradigms—intended to convey
+spiritual, language paradigms — intended to convey an essential

-inter-dimensional, and metaphysical definitions.
-The books and
+further inner-, inter-dimensional, and metaphysical

-their pages act as ancient artifacts, stelae, memorials, as charms,
+definitions.
+The books and their pages act as ancient artifacts,

-yet can be read as ‘contemporary’ illuminations…
+stelae, memorials, as charms, yet can be read as ‘contemporary’

-frequencies to be understood by all.
+hold sentiments and frequencies to be understood by all.

 Excerpted and adapted from the Press Release for the exhibition,